 - A chance to win awesome prizes and recognition!

 - The bootcamp is designed for high-growth potential businesses.
 It is not open to restaurants, bars, resource exploration businesses, franchisee-owned businesses, traditional retail or services businesses, or home-based businesses.

 - The business must be incorporated and must have sales or raised some founder or external financing.

 - Participating companies from previous years’ Venture’Challenge may participate, but previous Venture’Challenge winners are ineligible unless the business being presented is substantially different.

-- All entries are subject to filing a completed application form and payment of the entry fee prior to the application deadline of noon, May 1, 2017, and are subject to acceptance by a review committee.
+- All entries are subject to filing a completed application form and payment of the entry fee prior to the application deadline of 10:00 pm, May 3, 2017, and are subject to acceptance by a review committee.
 Paid entry fees for applications not accepted will be refunded.